 In addition to education, public health analysts generally need relevant work experience.
 Employers tend to look for candidates with experience evaluating and analyzing the operation of public health programs.
 Analysts working in the public sector may be able to substitute work experience with a robust educational background, like a master’s degree.

 Healthcare and leadership certifications can also be beneficial, potentially providing aspiring analysts with a leg up in their job search.
-For example, the Certified Health Data Analyst designation, which the American Health Information Management Association (AHIMA) offers, can help those in the field become more skilled at analyzing and interpreting healthcare data.
+For example, the Certified Health Data Analyst (CHDA) credential, offered by the American Health Information Management Association (AHIMA), can help those in the field become more skilled at analyzing and interpreting healthcare data.

 Public health analysts should possess a diverse skill set, which they can develop through a combination of education and experience.
 These skills include the following:

-• Analytical skills.
-Public health analysts need to understand how to collect and examine data and provide actionable insights based on their analysis.
+- Analytical skills.
+Analysts in the public health field need to understand how to collect and examine data and provide actionable insights based on their analysis.

 Public Health Analyst Salary and Job Outlook